garyfleming/feature-toggling-talk/feature-toggles.md

 could see how effective features are by switching them on for a small percentage of users.
 1% of users.
 Aged 18-35.
 In Edinburgh.
 Then 5%.
 Then all of Scotland etc If it doesn't work out, switch it back off and most people never saw it.

 ---

-# Complexity
-## (NOT in the Cynefin sense)

-^ Doesn't this mean we have lots of extra Complexity with things being on/off, or that our code is littered with if statements?
-Well, a little.
-Toggles for making updates should generally be short-lived: you use them to hide a feature, and after that feature is live and has been proven to work, you remove the toggle entirely.
-Don't let them build up.

----

-# Most of the Complexity Issues...

-> "Today’s realisation: most of the issues people have with feature toggling are also there when branching, but easier to see when toggling."
--- Me, pretty soon after giving this talk a while ago.

-^ Also the alternative is ALSO complex, in a way that you can't easily see.

----